 Bitsboard – A Super iPad App for Spelling and Reading Practice.
 Bitsboard is a great iPad app for young students that Joanne Villis recommended to me.

 Bitsboard is a free iPad app that provides word games, memory games, spelling games, and reading practice activities, and dozens of other activities in one place.
 On the Bitsboard app students can learn new vocabulary words, how to tell time, and how to count money.
 Students can also use the app to learn basic geography.
+When students first open Bitsboard on their iPads they will have six topics shown on their homescreens.
 Apps for the Inquiry Process.
 Our school just unrolled the first phase of our 1:1 iPad program tonight.

 In preparation of this big event, I spent some time this summer looking into how I could support and guide students through the research process using apps.
 It was tougher than I expected to build a list like this....
 Apps come and go.Opinions vary.And upgrades can leave a favorite app on the bottom of the heap.But it was also a lot of fun to read through suggestions, try new apps, and build a chart that includes all phases of the research process.